 What is Virtual AIS?

-When a Virtual AIS Station is deployed and marking hazards such as a reef or other obstacles, a ship’s existing on board equipment* is able to alert crews that they are on a collision course with the hazard well before they come in contact with it.
+When a Virtual AIS Station is deployed and marking hazards such as reefs, wrecks and marine infrastructure such as offshore platforms or wind farms, a ship’s existing onboard equipment* is able to alert crews that they are on a collision course with the hazard or infrastructure well before they come in contact with it.

 Using the international AIS standard, the Virtual AIS Station allows you to remotely create electronic “marks”.
-These marks are called “Virtual Aids to Navigation” (VAtoN).
+These marks are called “Virtual Aids to Navigation” (VAtoN) or virtual marks or virtual buoys.
 They are visible to any vessel with AIS enabled equipment.